What is legal deposit?

 Can I print out from the resources?

-Can I save an article to a memory stick?
+Can I save a chapter or an article to a memory stick?

 No. Downloading of this content is not permitted under the legislation.